schroepn/blog.peders.me/README.md

-# peders.me
+# blog.peders.me
-This is my personal website for people to find me and to know more about me.
+This is my personal blog started for my web development class.